rubinius/rubinius-website-archive/doc/en/frequently-asked-questions.markdown

 these components being used throughout the Rubinius & Ruby ecosystem you might end up with a broken installation if you remove them.

-## How to install rubinius on OSX 10.10 "Yosemite"?
+## How to install Rubinius on OSX 10.10 "Yosemite"?

-Warning: don't try to install rubinius using system ruby.
+Warning: don't try to install Rubinius using system ruby.
 Use `rbenv`, `chruby` or `rvm` to build latest stable MRI and then run ``ruby-install`` after selecting freshly built ruby.

 1. Get Homewbrew if you don't have it: ``ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"``
 2. Get llvm: ``brew install llvm``